Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Preparatory definitions and remarks

 \subsection{Explicit families}

-To conclude this section, we collect some simple facts concerning the explicit families considered in the introduction, which are required to deduce our results in the stated form.
-They are all well-known and easy to prove, but we include the short arguments for completeness.
+To conclude this section, we collect some simple facts that are needed to deduce Corollaries \ref{cor:trigopolreal} and \ref{cor:trigopol}, concerning explicit families of trigonometric polynomials and circle maps, from the more general Theorems \ref{thm:densitybounded}, \ref{thm:densitycircle} and \ref{thm:qcrigcircle}.
+These results are all well-known and easy to prove, but we include the short arguments for completeness.

 \begin{lem}[Cosine maps and standard maps] Let $(a,b),(c,d)\in\R^2\setminus\{(0,0)\}$ with $(a,b)\neq (c,d)$.
 Then the cosine maps $C_{a,b}$ and $C_{c,d}$ are not conjugate by an affine map $M\in\MobR$.